-A practical currency and money guide to travel, living and doing business in the Gambia and the Gambian dalasi (GMD).
+Foreign exchange guide to the Gambia and the Gambian dalasi

 The official currency of the Gambia (country code: GM) is the Gambian dalasi, with symbol D and currency code GMD.